About Pelican Parcels

-We take pre-loved and new item donations for babies and children up to age 10, and redistribute them to families facing financial hardship via various existing family services in Brighton & Hove.
+We take pre-loved and new item donations for babies and children up to age 12, and redistribute them to families facing financial hardship via various existing family services in Brighton & Hove in Sussex.

-In the most recent Child Poverty Index it was estimated that 19.6% of Brighton & Hove’s dependent children are living in poverty.
-Brighton & Hove as a city has high rates of children in need, in care and with child protection plans and/or who have been referred to children’s social care services.
+End Child Poverty state that 28.4% of all those aged 16 and under in Brighton & Hove are living in poverty.
+The city has high rates of children in need, in care and with child protection plans and/or who have been referred to children’s social care services.

-Pelican Parcels aims to provide all essentials from cots and clothes, toys and books, prams and play mats for families from birth up to the age of 10.
+Pelican Parcels aims to provide all essentials from beds and clothes, uniform and shoes, toys and books, prams and play mats, nappies and toiletries for families from birth up to the age of 12.
 Full list of items you can donate.

-All donations go direct to families at no cost.
+All donations go directly to the families at no cost to them.

 How We Help

-We support children and parents experiencing hardship by working in partnership with local council services such as health visitors, social workers, women’s shelters and other charities and agencies.
+We support children and parents in Sussex experiencing hardship by working in partnership with local council services such as health visitors, social workers, women’s shelters and other charities and agencies.

 We do not support individuals or families directly.
-If you need help, please ask your health visitor, children’s centre or social worker to contact us and make a referral on your behalf.
+If you need help, please ask your midwife, health visitor, social worker, children’s centre, school or foodbank to make a referral on your behalf.

 If you are a health professional or work for a social service agency, please email firstname.lastname@example.org.

 Our service is provided free of charge with no assessment criteria.
-All items need to be collected from our offices by the agency making the referral.
+All items need to be collected from our warehouse by the agency making the referral.

 Who We Are